Metaplectic transformations and finite group actions on noncommutative tori: Introduction

 Later, in \cite{ELPW}, Echterhoff, L\"uck, Phillips and Walters studied 2-dimen\-sional $A_\theta$ acted on by a finite cyclic subgroup $F$ of $SL_2(\Z)$.
-Note that $SL_2(\Z)$ has a canonical action on $\Z^2$, which can be lifted to action on $A_\theta$.
+Note that $SL_2(\Z)$ has a canonical action on $\Z^2$, which can be lifted to $A_\theta$.
 The previous actions of $\Z_2$, $\Z_4$ and $\Z_6$ are implemented by matrices in $SL_2(\Z)$.
 It is demonstrated that the standard canonical projective module over $A_\te$, aka Bott class (which is a completion of $\mathscr{S}(\R)$, Schwartz functions on $\R$), can be made equivariant by the action of $F$ yielding a projective module over the crossed product algebra $A_\theta \rtimes F$.
-It can be shown that the Bott class along with the identity element generate the $K_0$ group of the noncommutative torus.
+(A result of Green and Julg (see Proposition \ref{mainprop}) shows that equivariant $\K$-theory elements provide elements in the crossed product.)
+It is also known that the Bott class along with the identity element generate the $\K_0$ group of the noncommutative torus (see the proof of Lemma 4.8 in \cite{ELPW}).

 Recently, actions of finite groups on higher-dimensional noncommutative tori have been considered in the article \cite{jh}.
 Let $W \in GL_n(\Z)$ be the generator of the finite cyclic group $F$ acting on $\Z^n$ with $W^T\theta W = \theta$.
-Then the authors in \cite{jh} showed that there exists an action of $F$ on $n$-dimensional $A_\theta$ (Section 4) .
+Then the authors in \cite{jh} showed that there exists an action of $F$ on $n$-dimensional $A_\theta$ (Section 4).
 Let us assume that $n$ is an even number, $n = 2m$.
-To analyse projective modules over the corresponding crossed product algebras, we restrict our analysis to the class of Heisenberg modules which are some completion of $\mathscr{S}(\R^m)$.
-The completion we denote by $\mathcal{E}$.
+To analyse projective modules over the corresponding crossed product algebras, we restrict our analysis to the class of Heisenberg modules which are an appropriate completion of $\mathscr{S}(\R^m),$ denoted by $\mathcal{E}$.
 We show that this class of projective modules (which may be thought of as higher dimensional versions of the Bott class) over higher dimensional noncommutative tori can be made $F$-equivariant.
-The metaplectic action (which we introduce in Section 5) is the key tool in this problem.
+The metaplectic action (which we introduce in Section 5) is the key tool in our arguments.
 This generalises the previous results of Walters and \cite{ELPW}.
 Our main theorem states: